rust-lang/book/src/ch06-01-option.md

 means there is no value there.
 In languages with null, variables can always be in one of two states: null or not-null.

-The inventor of the null concept has this to say:
+The inventor of null has this to say:

 > I call it my billion-dollar mistake.
 At that time, I was designing the first
 > comprehensive type system for references in an object-oriented language.
 My